The Word ‘Periodontal’ Literally Means ‘Around The Tooth.’

 Pain is not a sign of gum disease generally, except, in patients who have periodontal abscesses, however, these are not found in all patients experiencing bone loss from this condition.
 This is why so many patients who are seen for the treatment of gum disease and who have been suffering the condition often for a number of years, have remained undiagnosed despite past attendance for dental examinations.

-Sharon Everett has been a Hygienist in our practice making an enormous contribution to the treatment of gum disease for the past 5 years.
-With just under 20 years experience in the field and excellent communication skills, Sharon is not only a highly effective and skilled dental hygienist but she is much loved by her patients.
+Sharon Everett has been a Hygienist in our practice making an enormous contribution to the treatment of gum disease for the past 15 years.
+With over 20 years experience in the field and excellent communication skills, Sharon is not only a highly effective and skilled dental hygienist but she is much loved by her patients.

 Sharon has at her disposal all the most modern equipment and materials with which to treat patients suffering all levels of gum disease.
 Using Piezo scalers she is able to clean all the root surfaces of the teeth under local anesthesia without even the slightest discomfort to the patient.
 In patients with very advanced periodontitis, she is then able to use a diode laser to obliterate all bacterial plaque leaving the areas beneath the gum free of plaque.
 This allows for the resolution of inflammation.

-Sharon has worked alongside Colin Priestland and a two-way communication has been established allowing open discussion of individual patients that achieves the best possible treatment planning and an individualised approach to each and every patient.
+Sharon has worked alongside Rob Saltmiras and a two-way communication has been established allowing open discussion of individual patients that achieves the best possible treatment planning and an individualised approach to each and every patient.